|

 A Morning in Montmartre

-A lot of guides – both books and travel blogs – will recommend Montmartre as an afternoon/evening destination.
 It’s easy to understand why – the view at sunset is sublime (at sunrise, you’re looking into the sun from Sacré-Cœur), the romantic vibes come out after dark, and the neighborhood comes alive with people.

 We actually preferred Montmartre in the morning, before the crowds of people showed up.
 Which is why we have you here at the beginning of the day instead of the end.

 Start your day at KB Coffee Roasters, who have two things going for them.
 One, their patio on a cute square – complete with a carousel, which in my mind is a quintessentially Parisian phenomenon – at the base of Montmartre is an exceedingly pleasant place to sip your morning coffee in the Parisian sun.
-Two, their coffee is damn good.
+Two, their coffee is good.

 From there, make your way up the hill to the crest of Montmartre.
 You can either take the steep stairs that will take you straight up the hill, or meander up the winding cobblestone streets.
-At the top of the hill is the white church on the hill – Sacré-Cœur – which boasts one of my favorite views in Paris.

 One Thing to Know: There will be people waiting at the base of the hill up to the church trying to sell you all sorts of things, but the most common is a scam where the person puts a bracelet on your wrist (without you asking for it) and then asks you to pay for it.
 A firm no thank you usually does the trick.

 At the top, admire both Sacré-Cœur itself, and the view from the platform just below it, which looks back towards the Seine and the center of Paris.
-You can also climb the tower of Sacré-Cœur for even better views – it’s 200+ steps, and like most church towers, they’re narrow and claustrophobic.

-After Sacré-Cœur, make your way back down the hill, this time taking your time to wander a little bit.
 Here’s the route we’d suggest, which takes you past the only winery in Paris, one of the oldest restaurants in Paris (La Maison Rose), and along some of the most romantic streets in Paris.

 End with a stroll down Rue des Abbesses, which is the bustling hub of activity in Montmartre.
 It’s lined with shops and restaurants, and is worth a walk through.